Sam Scarber: Dallas Cowboys

 Scarber was selected by the Dallas Cowboys in the third round (69th overall) of the 1971 NFL draft.
 He was waived on August 31.

 Los Angeles Rams

-He signed with the Los Angeles Rams as a free agent on September 2 1971.
+Scarber signed with the Los Angeles Rams as a free agent on September 2 1971.
 He was waived on September 16.

 Edmonton Eskimos

 The Edmonton Eskimos signed him before the start of their training camp in 1972.
 He was limited physically during the season, after separating both shoulders in different incidents.
 He was waived on July 27, 1973.

 Detroit Wheels

 In 1974, he signed with the Detroit Wheels of the World Football League, where he was the starter at running back and their leading rusher with 606 yards (4.4 average).
 The Wheels were the first WFL franchise to fold in 1974.
 The league held a dispersal draft for their players and he was selected by the Southern California Sun.